Supersonic-Sites/leachanel/content/en/services.md

           <strong>Duration: 45 minutes</strong><br>

           Hair removal of upper and/or lower back area using warm cream wax.
 Soothing post-wax cream ensures calming of the skin and no leftover stickiness.
+      - service: Men’s Facial Treatment
+        desc: We'll be treating your skin according to it's needs, based on your skin type and skin condition/concerns.
+The main goal is to refresh, hydrate, and target-treat certain goals with potent active ingredients.
+We'll work on things such as ingrown hairs, blackhead removal, and dry, itchy skin.
+Contact us to inquire about adding on a peel treatment to target acne or hyperpigmentation
     cta_link: https://squareup.com/appointments/book/lkzsutw147ekig/LS5KRH7VEZTBB/services
     bg_color: lightgreen
     cta_select: true